AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/add-custom-domain-name.md

 1. Select the **Domain SSL Certificate** associated with the domain name from the drop-down and select **Continue**.

-1. The **Add Domain Name** dialog box appears and will take you to the domain name verification process.
+1. The **Verification** tab appears. appears and will take you to  Click **Create**.

+   ![Domain name verification](/help/implementing/cloud-manager/assets/cdn/cdn-create6.png)

+   * The **Verification** tab describes the domain name verification process of creating a necessary TXT record.
 Follow the instructions provided to prove domain ownership for your environment.
-Click **Create**.

-   ![Domain name verification](/help/implementing/cloud-manager/assets/cdn/cdn-create6.png)
+   * See the document [Adding a TXT Record](/help/implementing/cloud-manager/custom-domain-names/add-text-record.md) for more information.

+1. Tap or click **Create** to save the custom domain name in Cloud Manager.

+You can save the custom domain name without preforming the verification and TXT entry.
+However the name will not be active until those steps are complete.
+See [Adding a TXT Record](/help/implementing/cloud-manager/custom-domain-names/add-text-record.md) to learn more about TXT records.

-CDN deployment requires a valid SSL certificate and successful TXT verification.
-This is indicated by status **Verified and Deployed**.
+Successful TXT verification is indicated by the status **Verified and Deployed**.

 See [Checking Custom Domain Name Status](/help/implementing/cloud-manager/custom-domain-names/check-domain-name-status.md) to learn more about various statuses and how to address potential issues.

 >[!TIP]
 >
 >Review the following article about the need to [Add a CNAME or A Record next](/help/implementing/cloud-manager/custom-domain-names/configure-dns-settings.md) to avoid doubling effort when adding DNS-records to your custom-domain.
 The TXT entry and the CNAME or A Record can be set simultaneously on the governing DNS Server.

->[!TIP]
->
->See [Adding a TXT Record](/help/implementing/cloud-manager/custom-domain-names/add-text-record.md) to learn more about TXT records.

 >[!NOTE]
 >